StevenSYS/libauritext/README.md

 # libAuriText
-A simple SDL3 font sheet library written in C.
+A simple SDL3 font sheet library written in C